John Krasinski & Jimmy Kimmel Break Down Their Most Outrageous Pranks

 Nothing says friendship like pulling an insane prank on a pal!

-On Tuesday, Jimmy Kimmel had John Krasinski on his late-night talk show, where the pair offered viewers a full breakdown of the shenanigans they’ve thrown at each other since 2011.
+On Tuesday, Jimmy Kimmel had John Krasinski on his late-night talk show, where the pair offered viewers a full breakdown of the shenanigans between them over the years.
 The host explained that they used to be neighbors and during their time living across the street from each other, a rivalry began.
 Kimmel shared that it all started with the Office star calling him up to see if he had anything to eat in his fridge.
 Krasinski clarified that he was often calling in order to figure out when he’d be home in order to exact his next prank on the comedian.

 First, Krasinski simply put some Christmas decorations in Kimmel’s living room.
 In retaliation, the TV personality put a neon insurance sign in front of his neighbor’s home.
 Soon they were exchanging everything from reindeer poop to garden zombies to inflatable Christmas decorations.